JRCSTU/CO2MPAS-TA/doc/glossary.rst

             | **dice report sheet** := *non_confidential_data* (input-files + output-files + other-files)

         The `dice report` is derived from it.
+        This sheet is called "summary report" in the `regulation`.

     output report
     output report sheet